ais-one/cookbook/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/ais-one/cookbook/badge.svg)](https://snyk.io/test/github/ais-one/cookbook)
 [![MadeWithVueJs.com shield](https://madewithvuejs.com/storage/repo-shields/823-shield.svg)](https://madewithvuejs.com/p/cookbook/shield-link)

-## IMPORTANT - Read Me First!
+### 1 - IMPORTANT - Read Me First!

-### 1 - Updateable Templates
+### 1.1 - Updateable Templates

 Your project is created using a template.
 If template has updates, can the upstream changes be managed with minimal impact on userland codes?

-Yes and our project achieve this through:
+Yes and this is achieved through:
 - Design
-  - Exclude configurable files from repo (e.g. .env), but include sample (e.g. .env.sample) for reference
   - Create folder where all userland code is placed, template must NOT touch this folder
+  - template should not to be part of a monorepo
 - Process
-  - clone template repo
-  - create a remote called `upstream` pointing to template repo
+  - clone template and create remote called `upstream` pointing to template
   - update framework when necessary by merging `upstream` into `origin`

-Updateable template should not to be part of a monorepo

-### 2 - Manageable Sharing
+### 1.2 - Manageable Sharing

 You have code shared between multiple projects and libraries.
 If the code is updated.
 Can you avoid breaking your dependents and dependencies?

-Yes, by basing on the following principles
+Yes, based on the following principles:
 - Shared libraries should be isolated and versioned, dependents can stay on last-known-good version and update when ready
 - Isolation and versioning can be extended to `types` (for Typescript) and `contracts` (for API)
 - minimize inter & nested dependencies, and technical debt

 ---

-### 3 - General Requirements
+### 2 - General Requirements

 - git, github (for actions, secrets, etc) & IDE (e.g. vscode), Docker
-- use unix shell (Windows use git-bash or WSL2)
+- unix shell (Windows use git-bash or WSL2)
 - node 18+ LTS & npm 9+ (npm i -g npm@latest `to update`)

-### 4 - Recipies
+### 3 - Recipies

 [Projects](recipies/README.md) that can be used (express and vuejs template, shareable libraries and tools)